beefchimi/earwurm/docs/examples.md

 **Restricting a `Sound` to a single instance:**

-If you do not want consecutive plays of a `Sound` to overlap, you can restrict the `Stack` to allow only a single `Sound` in the `queue` at once.
-Simply checking for `stack.keys.length` will let you know how many sounds have been queued up.
+If we do not want consecutive plays of a `Sound` to overlap, we can restrict the `Stack` to allow only a single `Sound` in the `queue` at once.
+Simply checking for `stack.keys.length` will let us know how many sounds have been queued up.

 In this example, we will avoid additional calls to `.prepare()` if the `queue` exceeds `1`.
-This is refferd to as the “One-at-a-time pattern”:
+This is referred to as the “One-at-a-time pattern”:

 ```tsx
 const singleStack = manager.get('MyStack');